It doesn’t matter if you run a tiny mom-and-pop shop or a mega-billion dollar corporation; content marketing works.

 That’s it.
 It seems pretty simple, but the h1 has a big impact, as you’ll find out in the next section.

 I’m not the only one who’s experienced such a dramatic change.
-In fact, my bump in search traffic is nothing compared to these guys.
+In fact, my bump in search traffic is nothing compared to a local car parts store in Houston, TX, who changed their page titles and H1s.
+The result?

 H1s have always been a major ranking factor.

-H1s are usually the most visually notable content on the page.
+H1s are usually the most visually notable content on the page and are probably the most important SEO feature.

 Right!
-And that’s the direction that SEO has taken in recent years.
+That’s the direction that SEO has taken in recent years.
 SEO is more about user optimization than it is about search engine optimization.

 H1s are one of the most potent on-page SEO and UX elements that you have in your arsenal.